-2.1 Article 14 of the International Covenant on Civil and Political Rights (ICCPR): The Right of Fair Procedures and Access to Justice in relation to Civil Legal Aid
+The Right of Fair Procedures and Access to Justice in relation to Civil Legal Aid

-Article 14 enshrines the right of fair procedures and states that "all persons shall be equal before the courts and tribunals".
 The State-run civil legal aid scheme is not a free service and is subject to a number of restrictions which limits the scope of the scheme.
-The scheme was established in 1979 on an administrative basis and was placed on a statutory footing in 1995i.
+The scheme was established in 1979 on an administrative basis and was placed on a statutory footing in 1995.
 It is administered by the Legal Aid Board (LAB).